Finding My Roots

 Pam also visited her brother and his wife in Langholm, in Dumfries and Galloway, on the way to Stranraer.
 “My sister-in-law Lyndsey upholds the tradition of Ceremonial Boundary Riding as part of the Common Ridings, on the last Friday of July.
 It’s very special to them.”
 This is the Armstrong Clan area, and was the stronghold of Border Reivers (cattle raiders) from C13th-17th.
 The town’s past is now celebrated with flutes, pageantry and riders mounted on large horses galloping off on ‘rideouts’ to commemorate the raiding parties.
 Pam’s CamperCar tour provided lots of material for her book.

-Jeff and Jane and their greyhound Shrimp had owned their Manhattan campervan for several years before Jeff retired.
+Geoff and Jane and their greyhound Shrimp had owned their Manhattan campervan for several years before Geoff retired.
 As soon as he did, they celebrated with a European tour.
 “My paternal grandfather was Italian, so we wanted to explore Sicily, and find out more about where he came from.
 It was really interesting, and a really good excuse to explore Italy.”

 Jane says, “We’ve just embarked on a six week tour taking in France, Italy, Slovenia, Austria, Germany, Switzerland and back to the Loire Valley for a week’s rest with family!"